Understand: Raffles vs. Sweepstakes

 Organizations based in the United States should consider the following:

-- State and local requirements: Organizations running Raffles must comply with the state and local raffle laws and regulations that apply.
-Please check the state and local laws in the area your organization is domiciled.
+• State and local requirements: Organizations running Raffles must comply with the state and local raffle laws and regulations that apply.
+Please check the state and local laws in the area where your organization is located.

 Insights: See If You’re Eligible to Run a Raffle